ucsb-ds/pl-dev-team/lab/jpa03.md

 ## Grading Rubric:

-* (10 pts) There is a repo with the correct name in the correct organization with the starter code for this lab
 * (10 pts) There is a post on Canvas for this assignment that has the correct content (i.e. a link to the repo, not the running app on Dokku)
-* (10 pts) README has a link to your running web app.
+* (10 pts) README in your repo has a link to your running web app.
 * (10 pts) There is a running web app at <tt>https://{{page.num}}-<i>githubid</i>.dokku-xx.cs.ucsb.edu</tt>
 * (10 pts) Running web app has the ability to login with OAuth through a Google Account.
 * (10 pts) The `ADMIN_EMAILS` variable is set to include all staff emails (see list below) plus your own email.